acumos/system-integration/z2a/INSTALL.md

 ./1-acumos/1-acumos.sh

 # If Acumos plugins are to be installed in a new session:
-# Uncomment the ACUMOS_HOME line and paste into command-line
+# Uncomment the ACUMOS_HOME line below and paste it into the command-line
 # ACUMOS_HOME=$HOME/src/system-integration

 # To install Acumos plugins ; proceed here